 |

-This lecture explores the sacred
+This talk explores the sacred

 and secular aspects of